 Is this gas a hallucinogen?

 I thought Harry said he didn’t care about eternal glory.
-Why does he keep struggling with winning vs not letting people die?
+Then why does he keep struggling with winning vs not letting people die?

 Ooh, portkey throwback.

 Diggory deserved a better death.
 Is that why the wizards forbid this curse?
-It’s just underwhelming and unsporting.
+Because it’s just underwhelming and unsporting.

 Oh right, so it’s just all the Slytherin parents.
 How…obvious?